TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Related Work

-\paragraph{Manipulation Prevention} Deep steganography and watermarking techniques~\cite{Zhu2018HiDDeNHD,2019stegastamp, wengrowski2019light, Luo2020DistortionAD} can be used to embed an image-specific watermark to secure an image.
+\textbf{Manipulation Prevention.} Deep steganography and watermarking techniques~\cite{Zhu2018HiDDeNHD,2019stegastamp, wengrowski2019light, Luo2020DistortionAD, wang2021faketagger, yang2021faceguard} can be used to embed an image-specific watermark to secure an image.
 For instance, FaceGuard~\cite{yang2021faceguard} embeds a binary vector to the original image representative of a person's identity and classifies whether the image is fake by checking if the watermark is intact after being used for face manipulation tasks.
 These methods, however, cannot prevent the manipulation of face images which is the key focus of our work.

-At the same time, recent works aim to prevent image manipulations by exploiting adversarial attack techniques to break image manipulation models.
+Recent works that aim to prevent image manipulations exploit adversarial attack techniques to break image manipulation models.
 Ruiz et al.~\cite{ruiz2020disrupting} disrupt the output of deepfake generation models.
 Yeh et al.~\cite{Yeh2020DisruptingID, Yeh_2021_ICCV} aim to nullify the effect of image manipulation models.
 Other approaches~\cite{Li2019HidingFI,9360910} aim to disturb the output of face detection and landmark extraction steps, which are usually used as pre-processing by deepfake generation methods.
-One commonality of these methods is that they optimize a pattern for each image separately which is computationally very expensive, thus having limited applicability for real-world applications like mobile phones or other resource-constrained devices.
-To this end, we propose a data-driven method that generates image-specific perturbations with a conditional generative model, thus requiring orders of magnitude less computational effort than existing adversarial attacks works.
+One commonality of these methods is that they optimize a pattern for each image separately which is computationally very expensive, thus having limited applicability for real-world applications like resource-constrained devices.
+Very recently, Huang et al~\cite{huang2021initiative} proposed a neural network based approach to generate image-specific patterns for low-resolution images, however, they do not consider compression, which is a common practical scenario that can make these generated patterns ineffective (as shown in Sec.~\ref{sec:results}).
+Additionally, this method only considers a single manipulation model at a time, thus limiting its applicability to protect against multiple manipulations simultaneously.
+To this end, we propose (a) a novel data-driven method to generate image-specific perturbations which are robust to compression and (b) fusion of manipulation-specific perturbations.
+Our method not only require less computational effort compared to existing adversarial attacks works, but can protect against multiple manipulation methods simultaneously.